Sunflower seeds: Benefits, potential side effects, and tips for eating them

 Even they are tasty and crunchy snacks don’t eat too much like every food moderation is the key.
 Rich in essential nutrients, beneficial plant compounds they have anti-inflammatory and antioxidant properties.
 This is a super healthy food that you should add to your diet.

-Some people may be allergic to sunflower seeds, so if you are allergic to nuts or other seeds consult with your doctor before adding sunflower seeds in your daily meals!
+Some people may be allergic to sunflower seeds, so if you are allergic to nuts or other seeds consult with your doctor before adding sunflower seeds to your daily meals!